(Updated: 30 December 2020, with ability to copy spaces at the end)

 I was able to work in my ‘s’ and realized I forgot the ‘r’ in “instr” needed to meet the requirements of my wing writing guide.
 Most of the time it will free enough space for two lowercase letters.
 I just learned this trick before the TSgt SCOD and it has saved the day on almost every EPR I have reviewed/written.

-Here are some additional shortcuts you can employ using the same method as above for varied space sizes:
+Here are some additional shortcuts you can employ using the same method as above for varied space sizes (You can copy the space between the “” for those with Macs):